pamyo045/Genetic-Algorithm/README.md

 end
 ```

-### 1.ii. csvexport.m
-This function was taken from http://www.mathworks.com/matlabcentral/fileexchange/48560-csvexport-filename-cellvals-/content//csvexport.m in order to be able to export results to a .csv file if the user desires to do so and is compatible for all OS platforms (MATLAB's built-in csvwrite and xlswrite have difficulties running on MacOS platforms).
 ***
 ## 2. Usage
 * Run ga_isotherm.m by either having ga_isotherm.m open in the MATLAB editor and pressing on the 'Run' button, or